ducas/Pulse/README.txt

 # Modifying the application defintion in applicationhost.config to include <virtualDirectory path="/Areas/OtherModule" physicalPath="<physical_path>" />
 # Running IIS Express' appcmd.exe as follows: appcmd.exe add vdir /app.name:<appname> /path:/Areas/OtherModule /physicalPath:<physical_path>

+** Org Chart

+Go to /Home/OrgChart.
+This page has an organisational chart control (jQuery Org Chart - https://github.com/wesnolte/jOrgChart) that has been enabled for:

+# Drag and drop of items in the chart
+# Dragging items from another list into the chart
+# Disabling an item and all its children using a checkbox